arhaze/ArHaze/README.md

 # Hello, World! 👋

-I'm Aries, a Web Developer from Davao City.
+I'm Aries, a Web Developer from Davao City, Philippines.
 Welcome to my GitHub profile!

 ## About Me